Shopify/liquid/basics/handles.md

 title: Handles
 ---

-sss A handle is used to access the attributes of a Liquid object.
+A handle is used to access the attributes of a Liquid object.
 By default, the handle is the object's title in lowercase with any spaces and special characters replaced by hyphens (-).

 For example, a page with the title "About Us" can be accessed in Liquid via its handle `about-us` as shown below: